adithy7n/midi-to-carnatic-converter/README.md

 This project started out as a fun experiment:

-> “How will I as a Computer Science undergraduate blend my hobby as a music producer with a fun experiment?”
+> “How can I, as a Computer Science undergraduate, blend my hobby as a music producer with a hands-on coding project?”

 It’s for: